Home - News & resources - Savings - UK Savings Week: Our top tips to get you saving

 Illustration of UK Savings Week logo and savings graphic icon of a trophy with a coin going into it.

 We all know saving money is a good idea!
 First and foremost, having a safety net of savings can really help ease your worries and make opening that ominous urgent email or a sudden flat tyre seem substantially less terrifying.
-But savings can offer so much more than that – it can help you realise your dreams – whether that be home improvements, that holiday of a lifetime, or early retirement.
-Even better, savings can provide you with the ability to support those you love – think tuition fees, first cars, dream weddings, sound familiar?!
+However, savings can offer so much more than that.

 So that’s covered the ‘why’, now for the seemingly tricker side – the ‘how’!